ceandrade/timer_cpp/CONTRIBUTING.md

 Contributing
 =======================

-Although the code is an experimental one, we aim to write an efficient and consistent code.
+Although the code is experimental, we aim to write efficient and consistent code.
 So, you should keep in mind the balance between memory utilization and code efficiency and pay special attention to cache utilization.
-This aspect is very important when using multi-threads applications with shared memory.
+This aspect is very important when using multi-thread applications with shared memory.

 Style
 -----------------------

 Please, follow the general coding style.
 Since it is too long to describe all details here, study the code already written.
 However, in general,

 - Name classes, methods, and variables as clear and meaningful as possible;

-- Write short commentaries on the code flow to reading more accessible and faster;
+- Write short commentaries on the code flow to make reading more accessible and faster;

 - Use Doxygen to properly document the code, especially the classes and methods definitions;

 - No trailing spaces, no tabs, Unix/POSIX end of line.
-Try to keep line within 80 columns and do not exceed 120 columns;
+Try to keep the lines within 80 columns and do not exceed 120 columns;

 - Always compile your code using all warning flags activated.